ClementBobin/obsidian-markdown-SIO2023-2024/docker/kubernetes/kubectl.md

 ### On Linux

 > [!INFO] Installing on WSL2
-> On WSL2 it's recommended to install Docker Desktop [[docker-desktop]], which automatically comes with kubectl.
+> On WSL2 it's recommended to install Docker Desktop [docker-desktop](https://www.docker.com/products/docker-desktop/), which automatically comes with kubectl.

 #### Download the latest release